From Trees to Products We Use Daily

 Georgia-Pacific has been contributing to the area not only in good jobs, taxes and Florida’s economy, but they also take care of the area community in the city of Perry and Taylor County.

-They support the local schools, Tallahassee Museum, Boys and Girls Club, Habitat for Humanity, the Salvation Army and help with disaster relief, not only with money but with basic needs supplies.
+They support the local schools, Tallahassee Museum, Boys and Girls Club, Habitat for Humanity, and the Salvation Army and help with disaster relief, not only with money but with basic needs supplies.
 The mill and its employees annually contribute $100,000 to the United Way.

 Georgia-Pacific also has a Bucket Brigade program to help support local firefighters in its mill communities and has contributed over $2,000,000 to local fire stations since 2006.